The 5 worst foods for memory

 What foods are harmful to the brain?

 Refined carbohydrates also spike your blood sugar and insulin levels, which can lead to a number of health problems.
-One of these is dementia—a progressive neurological disease that affects memory, language, thinking and orientation.
 Refined carbohydrates generally lack the nutrients required by our bodies to stay healthy and maintain an optimal level of brain function, so it's better to opt for whole grains instead.

-Ready-made meals are another food category to be wary of if you're looking to hang onto your memory.
+Ready-made meals are another food category to be wary of if you're looking to support your memory.
 They're often high in salt, fat and sugar, all of which can have damaging effects on your brain.

 The worst thing you can do to your body is to drink a lot of sugary drinks—they're high in calories, and low in nutritional value.
 They also contain large amounts of refined sugars that have been linked to reduced brain function, which can cause problems with memory and focus.

 One 20-ounce bottle of a regular fizzy drink contains about 160 calories and 39 grams of sugar—that's almost as much sugar as you'd find in five chocolate bars.
-Consuming this much sugar affects your memory and makes you feel tired, irritable, and distracted.
+Consuming this much sugar could impact your memory and can make you feel tired, irritable, and distracted.

-A study from UCLA even found that when rats were given a diet high in sugar, they performed worse on memory tests than those who ate healthier foods.
-So to preserve your memory and halt cognitive decline, swap out your fizzy drinks for plenty of water—you could opt for the odd tea or fruit juice too.
+So to support your healthy brain functioning and memory, swap out your fizzy drinks for plenty of water—you could opt for the odd tea or fruit juice too.

 Trans fats are a type of unsaturated fat that has been processed to make it more solid, so it can be used in margarines and other spreads, as well as some cheeses, cakes, biscuits, and pastries.
-Trans fats have been proven to raise your ‘bad’ cholesterol levels, which can increase your risk of heart disease.
+Trans fats have been proven to raise your ‘bad’ cholesterol levels, which can impact your heart health.

 When it comes to memory, trans fats are some of the most damaging foods you can eat.
-A new study from UCLA has shown that eating high amounts of trans fats may cause brain damage that could lead to memory loss.
-The study, published in the journal Nature Neuroscience, found that trans fats can cause inflammation and oxidative stress in the brain.
-This leads to a loss of synapses, which are vital for learning and memory.
+A new study from UCLA has shown that eating high amounts of trans fats may harm your brain health, potentially leading to issues with memory.

 You can avoid trans fats by checking food labels and selecting products that contain no partially hydrogenated oils or shortening.
 You can also avoid foods with words like “hydrogenated” or “partially hydrogenated” on their ingredient list.